 Minnesota sealant firm takes stand vs. pollution

 Jet-Black International said its franchisees in Minnesota and Wisconsin will switch to newly developed asphalt-based coatings by next year.
-The company said it also has recommended that its franchisees in 10 other states make the switch.
+The company also recommended that its franchisees in 10 other states switch.

 "We are concerned that continued use of coal-tar sealants will lead to unsustainable and costly pond clean-ups at the expense of the citizens of Minnesota," the company said in a statement.